amcpherson/remixt/README.md

 ## Installation

+Conda is a prerequisite, install [anaconda python](https://store.continuum.io/cshop/anaconda/) from the continuum website.

+### Installing from pip

+The recommended method of installation for ReMixT is using `pip`.

+    pip install remixt

+You will also need to `shapeit` and `samtools` on your path.
+They can be installed using conda:

+    conda install samtools
+    conda install -c dranew shapeit

 ### Installing from conda

-The recommended method of installation for ReMixT is using `conda`.
-First install [anaconda python](https://store.continuum.io/cshop/anaconda/) from the continuum website.
-Then add my channel, and the bioconda channel, and install ReMixT as follows.
+The conda distribution is now out of date.
+However, to use conda, add my channel, and the bioconda channel, and install ReMixT as follows.

     conda config --add channels https://conda.anaconda.org/dranew
     conda config --add channels 'bioconda'